Skip to main content

 How are organizations making their students more marketable in a job situation?

 3. Lab work and research: Practice makes perfect.
 Helping your students become familiar with their future career field is key.
-Well informed, and well trained students can feel more confident entering the workforce.
+Well informed, well trained students can feel more confident entering the workforce.